-The aim of the Berkshire Autism Alert Card scheme is to provide a simple way for people living with autism to quickly and easily explain their condition to others, giving cardholders more confidence to go out and about.
+The Berkshire Autism Alert Card was launched in 2010 to provide a simple way for autistic people of all ages and their parents or carers to quickly and easily explain the condition to others, giving cardholders and their families more confidence to go out and about.

-The card is intended to be shown if the cardholder finds themselves in a situation where they cannot easily explain their behaviour to people around them or to the emergency services.
+The card is intended to be shown if the cardholder finds themselves in a situation where they need assistance or cannot easily explain their behaviour to people around them or to the emergency services.

 Along with simple advice about autism spectrum conditions, the card gives the cardholder’s name and details of two emergency contacts, such as parents or carers, so that those shown the card understand they are dealing with someone with autism and what they can do to help them.

-Please note that all applications must be accompanied by a copy of documentation showing proof of a diagnosis.
+*Please note that all applications must be accompanied by a copy of documentation showing proof of an autism diagnosis.
 Proof can include a diagnosis letter, or a statement letter from a professional, such as a doctor, paediatrician, psychologist, social worker or school, or a medical report or assessment.

 Click here to complete the online application form for a Berkshire Autism Alert Card and remember to email a copy of your proof of an autism diagnosis to us at email@example.com

 If you prefer, click here or on the picture to the left to download and complete our printed application form and then send it, with a copy of proof of diagnosis, to our office at 40 Caversham Road, Reading, Berkshire RG1 7EB.
 We can also post an application form to you on request.